bethelju/FTP/README.md

 # FTP
-FTP Client (python) and FTP Server (C) to transfer text files via sockets
+FTP Client (Python) and FTP Server (C) to transfer text files via sockets

 This was my portfolio project for CS 372: Networks at OSU.
 The project specifications are listed below!
 I decided to implement a password and username system in addition to the basic specfications.